masonhaines/CS-381-mason-haines/README.md

 This is the root directory.
 For further instruction please open one of the "as-" folders and the README will continue specific directions for each project.
 Also, there is a README.txt in each project folder if you have closed GitHub.

 # Instructions
-## Please open your terminal and..
+## Please open your terminal and...

 # 1. Update System and Install Dependencies